Conditional Image Synthesis with Diffusion Models: A Survey

 \subsubsection{Guidance for Visual Signals}

-In practice, a branch of works employ guidance to control the consistency between diffuse output and given visual signal.
-In order to measure the consistency between intermediate diffuse output and provided visual signal, some works train neural networks to project the intermediate diffuse output $\mathbf{x}_t$ onto its corresponding visual signal and leverage distance metric as the guidance loss for sketch-to-image \cite{voynov2023sketch} and stroke-to-image \cite{singh2023high}.
-Readout Guidance \cite{luo2023readout} provide a unified guidance-based framework for diverse visual signal to image task by training various readout heads to synthesize different task-specific visual feature maps reflecting the spatial layout or inherent correspondence in images to perform guidance.
-Different from these works, FreeControl \cite{mo2023freecontrol} prefers to impose guidance loss on the difference in the space of PCA components of self-attention map between the intermediate diffuse output and visual signal.
+In practice, a branch of works employs guidance to ensure the consistency between the diffused output and the given visual signal.
+In order to measure the consistency between intermediate diffused output and the provided visual signal, some works train neural networks to project the intermediate diffused output $\mathbf{x}_t$ onto its corresponding visual signal and leverage a distance metric as the guidance loss for sketch-to-image \citep{voynov2023sketch} and stroke-to-image \citep{singh2023high}.
+Readout Guidance \citep{luo2023readout} provide a unified guidance-based framework for diverse visual signals to image task by training various readout heads to synthesize different task-specific visual feature maps reflecting the spatial layout or inherent correspondence in images to perform guidance.
+Different from these works, FreeControl \citep{mo2023freecontrol} prefers to impose guidance loss on the difference in the space of PCA components of self-attention map between the intermediate diffused output and visual signal.